 The conflict between the two theories has been addressed in several ways.
 One of these attempts to overcome is represented by the famous string theory: instead of particles, this theory provides for "strings" that vibrate and have up to 11 dimensions.

-String theory, needless to say, is not entirely convincing: it provides a range of models describing a universe substantially similar to ours, and actually makes no clear predictions that can be tested by experiments.
+String theory, needless to say, is not entirely convincing: it provides a range of models that describe a universe substantially similar to ours, and actually makes no clear predictions that can be tested by experiments.
 Since the 80s, many physicists have sought different approaches.

 The peculiarity of this theory seems to completely eliminate the concept of time as we know it.
 And it is not the only one.